Title IX Compliance

 Who is covered by Title IX?

 Educational institutions that receive federal financial assistance are covered by Title IX.
 If only one of the institution’s programs or activities receives federal funding, all of the programs within the institution must comply with Title IX regulations.
 All students, faculty and staff at WNCC are protected by Title IX in all aspects of WNCC’s educational programs and activities.
-All forms of sexual misconduct, including but not limited to sexual harassment, dating and domestic violence, stalking and sexual assault are violations of Title IX and prohibited by WNCC.
+All forms of sexual harassment, including sexual harassment, sexual assault, dating violence, domestic violence, and stalking are violations of Title IX and prohibited by WNCC.

 Complaints under Title IX at WNCC

-Students: If you are a student who believes you have been subjected to (1) sexual harassment or sexual misconduct; or (2) any other form of gender discrimination under Title IX, you may report such harassment/misconduct or file a formal complaint with the Title IX Coordinator.
+Students: If you are a student who believes you have been subjected to sexual harassment under Title IX, you may report such harassment or file a formal complaint with the Title IX Coordinator.

-Employees: If you are an employee who believes you have been subjected to discrimination under Title IX, including sexual harassment or sexual misconduct, or who wishes to file a complaint under Title IX, you can do so with the Title IX Coordinator.
+Employees: If you are an employee who believes you have been subjected to sexual harassment under Title IX, or who wishes to file a complaint under Title IX, you can do so with the Title IX Coordinator.

 Title IX Coordinator

 In accordance with Title IX regulations, WNCC has a designated Title IX coordinator.
-This person is responsible for tracking and monitoring incidents of gender based discrimination, including misconduct, to ensure WNCC responds effectively to each complaint, and where necessary, for conducting investigations of particular situations.
+This person is responsible for tracking and monitoring incidents of sexual harassment, which includes sexual harassment, sexual assault, dating violence, domestic violence, and stalking to ensure WNCC responds effectively to each complaint, and where necessary, for conducting investigations of particular situations.
 Questions regarding Title IX, as well as concerns and complaints of non-compliance, may be directed to:

 Kathy Ault, Title IX Coordinator